Population & Demographics

 What is the net migration figure for the UK?

-Net migration to the UK was 685,000 in the year to June 2023, according to ONS international migration statistics.
-This means approximately 1.2 million people arrived in the UK while 533,000 left, resulting in the highest net migration figures on record.
+Net migration to the UK was 204,000 in the year to June 2025, according to ONS international migration statistics.
+This means approximately 898,000 people arrived in the UK while 693,000 left — a sharp fall from the 685,000 peak recorded in 2023.
+The fiscal costs of high migration — including public services, housing and asylum accommodation — contribute to government spending and the UK national debt, which now exceeds £2.9 trillion.

 Deep Dive Statistics